Generated Media Quality Scorecard

 Example Output

-A good output includes a weighted matrix, reviewer instructions, defect definitions, and explicit approval rules, helping teams make faster and more consistent go/no-go calls.
+A good output includes a weighted matrix, reviewer instructions, defect definitions, and explicit approval rules, helping teams make faster and more consistent go/no-go calls across image, video, audio, or mixed-asset packages.